baSSiLL/SharpAvi/getting-started.md

     ...

     // write data to a frame
-    stream.WriteFrame(true, // is key frame? (many codecs use concept of key frames, for others - all frames are keys) frameData, // array with frame data
-                      0, // starting index in the array frameData.Length // length of the data
+    stream.WriteFrame(true, // is a key frame? (many codecs use the concept of key frames, for others - all frames are keys) frameData, // an array with frame data 0, // a starting index in the array frameData.Length // a length of the data );
-    );
 }
 ```